Development process

-Xenomai 4 development process
+Xenomai 4 components

 The Xenomai 4 project works on three software components: